dylanhay/weather-dashboard/README.md

 # Work Day Scheduler

 ## Purpose
-A website with customizable events that can be locally saved.
+A website that retrieves and displays weather data for cities.

 ## Built With
 * HTML